yiisoft/yii2/docs/guide/db-active-record.md

 --------------

 Optimistic locking allows multiple users to access the same record for edits and avoids potential conflicts.
-In case when a user attempts to save the record upon some staled data (because another user has modified the data), a [[\yii\db\StaleObjectException]] exception will be thrown, and the update or deletion is skipped.
+For example, when a user attempts to save the record upon some staled data (because another user has modified the data), a [[\yii\db\StaleObjectException]] exception will be thrown, and the update or deletion is skipped.